julien-amar/hacking-journey/0x02 - Learning C/README.md

 }
 ```

-`main` is the entry point of our program
+`main` is the entry point of our program.
-`argc` contains the number of arguments passed to the executable
+`argc` contains the number of arguments passed to the executable.
-`argv` contains the values of arguments passed to the executable
+`argv` contains the values of arguments passed to the executable.

 All C functions are documented in `man`.
 By example, for `printf`,  you can access it through `man 3 printf`.

 ## Compilation

-You can now compile your program with the following:
+To compile a C program, you need a compiler (`cc` or `gcc`):
 ```sh
 $> gcc hello.c -o hello -Wall